Jayarammohan/kpmg/README.md

       5 1 Leaf
       7 2 Leaf
       10 3 Leaf
-      12 * Sum
+      12 Sum
       15 4 Leaf
       20 5 Leaf
-      22 * Sum
+      22  Sum
-      35 * Sum
+      35  Sum
       45 6 Leaf
-      57 * Sum
+      57  Sum
-      102 * Sum
+      102 Sum

-     3. Now, put the entries list into a stack, so that we can start traversing from 102* by popping from the stack
+     3. Now, put the entries list into a stack, so that we can start traversing from 102 Sum by popping from the stack
      4. Now build the Huffman tree out of the above built stack The logic:
         Add the root as a nonLeafNonAttachedNodes list initially because it is yet to be attached to its children